Precise Condensed-matter Physics

 Exploring the properties of materials using NV centers and other color centers, such as VB– in hBN, is expected to make significant progress.
 Many essential and fascinating unsolved topics in physics are waiting for us, such as quantum liquid crystals, non-equilibrium transport, spin glass, topological edge states, and persistent currents.

-Recent papers related to quantum sensors:
+See Recent papers related to quantum sensors.